 With all the upcoming excitement, it can seem pointless to make an itinerary.
 Many travelers make the mistake of driving aimlessly and later find themselves in a sticky situation.
 Avoid that stress by making a vague plan that outlines routes, stops, and attractions.

 Start by setting your destination and highlighting the main highways or roads to get there.
-Using GPS is helpful, but it is distracting during stressful situations.
+Using GPS is helpful, but it’s distracting during stressful situations.
 It can also become a nuisance if you lose reception.
 Instead, follow road signs to give you a better idea about where you’re going.
 Don’t disregard your digital map, however, as it can be a great secondary source.

-6. Prepare For the Unexpected
+13. Prepare for the Unexpected

 - Spare tire